mdolab/MACH-Aero/machAeroTutorials/aero_adflow.rst

    :start-after: # rst ADflow options
    :end-before: # rst Start ADflow

+We will use the same ADflow solver settings that we used in the :ref:`the airfoil analysis tutorial <airfoilanalysis_adflow>`.
-An exhaustive list of the ADflow options and their descriptions can be found in the docs.
+An exhaustive list of the ADflow options and their descriptions can be found `in the docs <https://mdolab-adflow.readthedocs-hosted.com/en/latest/options.html>`_.
-For our purposes here, I will go over them briefly.
-The `I/O Parameters` include the mesh file, the output directory, and the variables that will be printed as the solver runs.
-Under `Solver Parameters`, you can choose a basic solver (DADI or Runge Kutta) and set the CFL and multigrid parameters.
-Additionally, the Approximate Newton-Krylov (ANK) and Newton-Krylov (NK) solvers can be used to speed up convergence of the solver.
-Finally, we can terminate the solver based on relative convergence of the norm of the residuals or maximum number of iterations.
 We strongly recommend going over the descriptions and tips on solvers and solver options in the ADflow :doc:`solvers docs <adflow:solvers>`.
+A basic overview of the options used in this example are provided here.

+`I/O Parameters`
+    We include the mesh file, the output directory, and the variables that will be printed as the solver runs.

+`Physics Parameters`
+    We set the equation type that ADflow will solve which in this case will be RANS.

+`Solver Parameters`
+    We typically select the smoother (RK or DADI) and multigrid settings for the explicit solver.
+    However we will be using the implicit solver in this example so we just set the number of turburlence sub-iterations to 10 and turn off multigrid.
+    For most practical problems we use the Approximate Newton-Krylov (ANK) and Newton-Krylov (NK) solvers to speed up convergence and increase the robustness of the solver.

+`ANK Solver Parameters`
+    We will simply turn on the ANK solver

+`NK Solver Parameters`
+    We will turn on the NK solver and request that ADflow switch to it from ANK at a specific relative tolerance.

+`Termination Criteria`
+    We set the termination criteria of the solver based on relative convergence of the norm of the residuals or maximum number of iterations.

 Create solver
 -------------